jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 }
 ```

 We also need to calculate the view space co-ordinates for the `lightPosition` vector.
-Since the light positions are the same for all fragments we do this in our `main.cpp` program and use a uniform to send it to the fragment shader.
+Since the light position is the same for all fragments it is better do this in our `main.cpp` file rather than recalculating it for each fragment in the shaders.

 ```cpp
 glm::vec3 viewSpaceLightPosition = glm::vec3(view * glm::vec4(lightPosition, 1.0f));
 glUniform3fv(glGetUniformLocation(shaderID, "lightPosition"), 1, &viewSpaceLightPosition[0]);
 ```

-Add a float constant with the value `kd = 0.7` to the fragment shader and in the `main()` function add the following to calculate diffuse reflection.
+In `fragmentShader.frag` add a float constant with the value `kd = 0.7` and in the `main()` function add the following to calculate diffuse reflection.

 ```cpp
 // Diffuse